All You Need to Know Before Visiting Schonbrunn Palace

 You’re free to roam, snap photos, and soak in the beautiful views of the palace and Gloriette at your leisure.

-Despite being free, it doesn’t mean that there’s a lack of sights to see here, apart from the refreshing view.
 The Grand Parterre is a remarkable display of Baroque horticultural artistry, reflecting the stature and aesthetic preferences of the Habsburg dynasty.

 You’ll undoubtedly be charmed by the vibrant geometric layout, complete with flower beds and bordered by tall hedges.